jrladd/CIS241/assignments/documentation.md

 ---
 title:  "Documentation Assignment"
-date:   2025-01-30
+date:   2025-09-11
 show_date: false
 ---
-**Complete by: Thursday 30 Jan. at class time**
+**Complete by: Thursday 11 Sept. at class time**

 The goal of this assignment is to get you more familiar with finding, understanding, and documenting a data set.
-You'll find a dataset online and create documentation and metadata for it, using the guidelines below.
+You'll find three datasets online and create documentation and metadata for one of them, using the guidelines below.

-## Finding a Dataset
+## Choosing Datasets

-You can choose whatever data set you want so long as it comes from a reputable source (see the links below) and it's large enough for you to write about.
-This should be a *rectangular dataset* with rows and columns, ideally available as a CSV or spreadsheet file.
-Try to find a data set that has a mix of numerical and categorical variables. **You will turn in the original data file along with your documentation.**
+You can choose whatever datasets you want so long as they come from reputable sources (see the links below) and they're large enough for you to write about.
+These should be *rectangular datasets* with rows and columns, ideally available as CSV or spreadsheet files.
+Try to find datasets that have a mix of numerical and categorical variables. **You will turn in the three original data files along with your documentation.**

-You can choose data from whatever topic you like.
+You can choose data from whatever topics you like. **For this project, you'll find three datasets, each from a different domain or subject.** For example, this means that if your first dataset is about baseball, the other two should not be sports datasets.

 Remember that there are data sets out there from almost every area of study that you can imagine!
 Here are some ideas to get you started:

 * **Anthropology and Sociology**
 * **Biology**